charliemitchell/glad/README.md

     onFailure : function (req, res) {
         res.json({auth : false, error : "Not Logged In"}); // <---- What do you do when they are not logged in },

-    authenticated : function (req, res, accept, reject) {
+    // This method is intentionally overly verbose with the nested if/else statements, hopefully this makes it clear what is happening. authenticated : function (req, res, accept, reject) {
         if (req.session) {
-            if (req.session.loggedin) { // <--- what key on the session say's they are logged in ?
+            if (req.session.authenticated) { // <--- what key on the session say's they are logged in ?
                 accept(); // accept the request, all is good } else {
                 reject(); // reject the request, this will end up calling the above onFailure method